galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 > ### {% icon comment %} Comment
 > This tutorial explains the different steps to create a tutorial for the Galaxy Training Material.
 > It may require some knowledge that you may not have or do not have the time to learn.
-If it is the case, you can create a skeleton of a tutorial using your prefered text editor and giving us a link to it by opening [issue on GitHub]({{ site.github_repository }}/issues/new), writing us on [Gitter]({{ site.gitter_url }}) or sending us an [email](mailto:{{ site.email }}).
+If this is the case, you can create a skeleton of a tutorial with whatever existing materials you have, using your prefered text editor, and then share it with us by opening [issue on GitHub]({{ site.github_repository }}/issues/new), writing us on [Gitter]({{ site.gitter_url }}), or sending us an [email](mailto:{{ site.email }}).
 {: .comment}

 # Define the topic

-The first step we need to define is in which topic to place our new tutorial.
-This can be tricky: when we structured the repository, we decided to use as topics the categories that are used in the [ToolShed](https://toolshed.g2.bx.psu.edu/).
-The ToolShed assigns a category to each tool.
-Therefore, to decide where to put your tutorial, have a look at which ToolShed's category the main tools in your tutorial belong.
-For example, this tutorial will rely on the NCBI Blast+ tool.
+The first question we need to answer is in which topic to place our new tutorial.
+This can be tricky.
+When we structured the repository, we decided to use the categories that are used in the [ToolShed](https://toolshed.g2.bx.psu.edu/) as our initial list of topics.
+Since every tool uploaded to the ToolShed must be in at least one category, you can look at the main tools in your tutorial and see which categories they are placed in within the ToolShed.
+This can provide a guide for where you might put your new tutorial.
+For example, this tutorial will rely on the NCBI Blast+ tool:

 > ### {% icon hands_on %} Hands-on: Defining the topic for the tutorial
 >
 > 1. Search for NCBI Blast+ on the [ToolShed](https://toolshed.g2.bx.psu.edu/)
 > 2. Check in which category it has been placed
+>
+> > ### {% icon solution %} Solution
+> > There are a couple steps to reaching the answer:
+> > 1.
+Search for `ncbi blast+`
+> > 2.
+Press the <kbd>Enter</kbd> key to search
+> > 3.
+Click on the result named `ncbi_blast_plus`
+> > 4.
+At the bottom of this page there is a box labelled "Categories"
+> >
+> > It is placed in two categories, "Next Gen Mappers" and "Sequence Analysis"
+> {: .solution}
+>
 {: .hands_on}

 > ### {% icon comment %} Creating a new topic